jwood000/RcppAlgos/README.md

 ```

 ### Parallel computing using _lower_ and _upper_
 In version 2.0.0, there are now arguments `lower` and `upper` that can be utilized to generate chunks of combinations/permutations without having to generate all of them followed by subsetting.
 As the output is in lexicographical order, these arguments specify where to start and stop generating.
-For example, `comboGeneral(5, 3)` outputs 10 combinations of the vector `1:5` choosen 3 at a time.
-We can set `lower` to 5 in order to start generation from the 5th lexicogrphical combination.
+For example, `comboGeneral(5, 3)` outputs 10 combinations of the vector `1:5` chosen 3 at a time.
+We can set `lower` to 5 in order to start generation from the 5th lexicographical combination.
 Similarly, we can set `upper` to 4 in order only generate the first 4 combinations.
 We can also use them together to produce only a certain chunk of combinations.
 For example, setting `lower` to 4 and `upper` to 6 only produces the 4th, 5th, and 6th lexicographical combinations.
 Observe:

 ``` r
 comboGeneral(5, 3, lower = 4, upper = 6)